FREQUENTLY ASKED QUESTIONS

 What about carpooling?

-sharing a ride to camp, let us know and we’ll put you in contact with any
+sharing a ride and travel expenses to camp, let us know and we’ll put you in contact with any

 others from your area that are also interested in carpooling.